damizo/video-rental/README.md

 - Behaviour Driven Development
 - Rich Domain Model and package granulation oriented on domain (borrowed from DDD)

-*conscious lack of authentication for simplificity
+*conscious lack of authentication for simplificity and lack of unit tests for mappers

 ### Setup